Aventus Utility Token Price Reaches $0.48 (AVT)

-Aventus Utility Token (CURRENCY:AVT) traded flat against the U.S. dollar during the one day period ending at 23:00 PM E.T. on February 3rd.
+Aventus Utility Token (CURRENCY:AVT) traded flat against the U.S. dollar during the one day period ending at 14:00 PM E.T. on February 8th.
 In the last seven days, Aventus Utility Token has traded flat against the U.S. dollar.
+One Aventus Utility Token coin can now be purchased for $0.48 or 0.00000974 BTC on major cryptocurrency exchanges.
 Aventus Utility Token has a market cap of $2.91 million and $180,305.00 worth of Aventus Utility Token was traded on exchanges in the last 24 hours.
-One Aventus Utility Token coin can now be purchased for $0.48 or 0.00000974 BTC on major cryptocurrency exchanges.

 Here’s how similar cryptocurrencies have performed in the last 24 hours: